-Insider’s tip: If you want a pub that feels a bit more local, cross over the river to The Cobblestone.
+Pro tip: If you want a pub that feels a bit more local, cross over the river to The Cobblestone.
 They don’t serve food but it is a good atmosphere and will also likely have live music!

 Other Options for One Day in Dublin

 This first day in Dublin I hope you have good weather because it is a lot of walking and outdoor activities.
-If by chance it is raining and crappy outside, here are some other options on how to spend your first day in Dublin
+If by chance it is raining and crappy outside, here are some other options on how to spend your first day in Dublin.

 - Guinness Storehouse This was the very first thing I did in Dublin on my first trip.
 It was also my very first Guinness ever.
 I’d tried a sip of Guinness in the states and hated it, so I went to the Storehouse thinking it would be the same thing.
 It certainly was not.
 In that tasting room, I took a sip and immediately fell in love with the dark stuff.
 After enjoying the exhibit, I also thoroughly enjoyed my free Guinness at the pub on top of the Storehouse with a view of Dublin below.
 In high tourist season make sure to purchase your tickets online.

-- Jameson or Teeling distillery tour.
+- Jameson Distillery or Teeling distillery tour.
 Jameson is the world-famous whiskey out of Ireland and Teeling is certainly making a name for itself as well.
 I’ve done the Jameson tour and found it to be really informative and you get to taste three different types of whiskey at the end.
 Plus you get a free cocktail.
 I’ve yet to do the Teeling tour but it is on my list for my next time in Dublin.

-- Kilmainham Goal Museum – A jail that operated from 1796 to 1924 and played a significant role throughout Ireland’s history is another item that is firmly on my to-do list for the next time I’m in Dublin.
+- Kilmainham Gaol Museum – A jail that operated from 1796 to 1924 and played a significant role throughout Ireland’s history is another item that is firmly on my to-do list for the next time I’m in Dublin.
 I’ve heard nothing but great things about this tour.
 Due to its popularity, it’s important to book in advance.
 In fact, as I looked up tickets while writing this post, it was booked out for a week.
 So if a visit to the jail is on your bucket list, plan ahead and purchase tickets.
 You can only visit with a tour which is included in the price of admission which is a fair price of €8.

 - Hop on Hop Off Bus – If this first day is just way too much walking for you, then consider purchasing a ticket for the hop on hop off bus.
-It will take you to all of the sites mentioned in this section of the post and you don’t have to walk.
+It will take you to all of the popular tourist attractions mentioned in this section of the post and you don’t have to walk.
 Plus, if it’s raining, you can sit inside and if it turns out to be a sunny day, you can ride on the second level and take in the city views.

 Where to Stay in Dublin